TUDOR ORACY PROJECT AT GABALFA PRIMARY SCHOOL, CARDIFF

 THE FILMING OF OVER MILLWOOD

-As part of our community outreach with the Heritage Lottery backed Barry Making Waves scheme, we were able to turn our play 'Over Millwood', based on Barry residents' stories, into a film.
-From young carers to lifeguards and window dressers, the stories are a testiment to Barry's dynamic and diverse community.
+As part of our community outreach with the Heritage Lottery backed Barry Making Waves scheme, we were able to turn our verbatim theatre play 'Over Millwood', based on Barry residents' stories, into a film.
+From young carers to lifeguards and window dressers, the stories are a testament to Barry's dynamic and diverse community.

-Along with film maker Steve Johnson of Dragon Fruit Films, we cast Barry community members in roles and had a wonderful time filming scenes (in accordance with covid protocols).
+Along with film maker Steve Johnson, of Dragon Fruit Films, we cast Barry community members in roles and had a wonderful time filming scenes.
+A soundtrack was composed specifically for the film and, once edited, it was shown at the Barry Memo and shared with schools and community groups.

 WIZARD OF OZ WORKSHOPS AT ST JOHN THE BAPTIST CHURCH IN WALES